Q: Is my information safe if I enter a contest/register and am paying by credit card?

 Q: Are there scholarships available for Realm Makers?

 A: Each year, we have a limited number of scholarships available to cover the cost of conference registration.
 Scholarship recipients are responsible for their own lodging and travel expenses.
-When we have scholarship applications available for 2018, we will post it on our scholarships page.
+Visit our scholarship page for how to apply.

 Q: I have food allergies.
 Will I be able to eat at the conference?